- The Windows Stop Code INACCESSIBLE_BOOT_DEVICE: What Is It?

 Then, after a few moments, your PC restarts, and this cycle continues all over again.
 Just picture that scene and imagine how it feels.
 Well, this error message implies that Windows couldn’t access the system partition while attempting to start up, forcing Windows to restart all over again.

 By the way, several Windows users have reported the prevalence of this error message on computers running an SSD.
-But still, what are the causes of the BSOD INACCESSIBLE_BOOT_DEVICE error?
+But still, what are the causes of the Inaccessible Boot Device Stop Code Error?

 Causes of the INACCESSIBLE_BOOT_DEVICE BSOD in Windows 10/11